jordles/notes/QA.md

 # QA Testing

+QA uses the __STLC__ model to ensure the quality and performance of software applications.

 QA testing provides stakeholders with valuable insights into the quality and performance of software applications.
 It helps identify defects, ensure compliance with requirements, and improve user satisfaction.
 Ensure the quality of the software and the business requirements, ultimately satisfying the end users.

 There are two types of QA testing: manual and automated.

 ## Manual Testing

+Manual testing is different from User Testing.
+User testing involves real users testing the application to provide feedback on usability, functionality, and overall user experience.
+It focuses on how users interact with the application in real-world scenarios.
+They worry less about the technical aspects and more about the user experience.

 Manual testing involves human testers who execute test cases without the use of automation tools.
 This type of testing is essential for exploratory, usability, and ad-hoc testing where human intuition and experience are crucial.

 Types of Testing in Manual QA: